From immortal to quite mortal, Kentucky's Unforgettables face midlife challenges 25 years after their greatest moment

 But the lifelong dream to play at Kentucky had gotten off to a difficult start under the coach who recruited him, Eddie Sutton.
 Farmer averaged three points a game as a freshman and backed up the coach’s son, Sean, which led to considerable outcry from the mountain people who revered Richie.

 When Pitino arrived and a player exodus ensued, Farmer had his chance.
-But first the coach of the Knicks had to tear down his chubby little rock star and rebuild him via a merciless conditioning program.
+But first the former coach of the Knicks had to tear down his chubby little rock star and rebuild him via a merciless conditioning program.

 “Pitino was the best thing that ever happened to Richie,” said Chris Cameron, the sports information director at Kentucky at the time.